 The Chickasaw Council began to form in 1915 with Bolton Smith as the Council President, and it launched its first capital campaign before it finished the process of applying for a charter from the national Boy Scouts of America.
 (Bolton Smith Heads New Scout Council, Commercial Appeal, Feb.
 22, 1916, at 6).
 The Chickasaw Council officially organized on February 21, 1916, with a meeting overseen by H.M.
 Butler, a Special National Field Scout Commissioner for the BSA.
 (Ibid.).
 The new Scout Executive, Edward Everett, arrived in Memphis two days later to begin work.
 (Ibid.).

 Within a month, the Council decided the Boy Scouts in Memphis deserved a permanent summer camp:

 Memphis Boy Scouts will enjoy the fun and experience of camp life this summer.
 A camp committee of Chickasaw Council, Boy Scouts, selected by Chairman Bolton Smith last night, at a meeting of the executive committee, will immediately look around Memphis for a permanent camp and sites for camps for overnight hikes.
 The permanent camp may be some distance from the city, perhaps in Arkansas.

 (Boy Scouts to Camp Out This Summer, Commercial Appeal, Mar.
 11, 1916, at 7).

 Bolton Smith and the committee worked very quickly.
-Their search led them to Chancellor Frierson, who told them of the beauty of the Ozarks and the rivers around Hardy where he had held summer camps for the last three years.
+Their search led them to Judge Frierson, who told them of the beauty of the Ozarks and the rivers around Hardy where he had held summer camps for the last three years.